 I created spreadsheets, bought guidebooks, researched online, and cut my expenses as much as I could.
 I was merciless.

-I know people are going to read this post, roll their eyes, talk about my privilege middle-class upbringing, wonder if my parents paid for everything, tell me how they are in debt, and yada, yada, yada.
+I know people are going to read this post, roll their eyes, talk about my privileged middle-class upbringing, wonder if my parents paid for everything, tell me how they are in debt, and yada, yada, yada.

 And there is no doubt I’ve been blessed.
 There’s no doubt I had a head start.

 But I still had to save, plan, and find ways to make that trip (or future trips) happen.
 My parents never gave me anything for my trip.
 They actively tried to discourage it.